-All study outputs can be found on this page, including the full report and its executive summary.
-You can find project updates on twitter at #ProjectCONUNDRUM.
+All CONUNDRUM outputs can be found on publications section of this page, including the full report and its executive summary.

 Cynthia Graham (Professor of Sexual and Reproductive Health, University of Southampton)